Skip to main content

 • Self-hosted

 Your email workflows keep running.
 Change hosting providers, spin up new environments.
-Dreamlit watches the database and handles the rest.
+Dreamlit reacts to database changes and handles the rest.

 By default, emails send from Dreamlit’s domain.
-To send from your own domain (like [email protected]), you can set up a custom email domain in minutes.
+To send from your own domain (like [email protected]), set up a custom email domain in minutes.

 1